-- 1. the financial report of Carindale Property Trust is in accordance with the Corporations Act 2001, including: - a. giving a true and fair view of the financial position of Carindale Property Trust at 30 June 2009 and of its performance for the year ended on that date; and - b. complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001.
+1. the financial report of Carindale Property Trust is in accordance with the Corporations Act 2001, including:

+- (i) giving a true and fair view of the financial position of Carindale Property Trust at 30 June 2010 and of its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001. - 2. the financial report also complies with the International Financial Reporting Standards as issued by the International Accounting Standards Board.